minio/docs/source/operations/monitoring/metrics-and-alerts.rst

        ``/system/process``

-For a complete list of metrics for each endpoint, see :ref:`Available version 3 etrics <minio-metrics-and-alerts-available-metrics>`.
+For a complete list of metrics for each endpoint, see :ref:`Available version 3 metrics <minio-metrics-and-alerts-available-metrics>`.

 .. cond:: k8s